Probing Pretrained Models of Source Code: Models

 \subsection{PLBART}

 \citet{plbart} introduced a 140M parameter PLBART model with 6 encoder and 6 decoder layers.
 The model is based on the BART~\cite{bart} architecture.
-The authors released a PLBART checkpoint pretrained on the 470M Java, 210M Python functions/methods and on 47M NL descriptions, as well as a PLBART\_large checkpoint (400M, 12 layer encoder, 12 layer decoder).
+The authors released a PLBART~\footnote{\texttt{https://github.com/wasiahmad/PLBART}} checkpoint pretrained on the data collected by \citet{transcoder}, which is 470M Java, 210M Python functions/methods, and pretrained the 47M NL descriptions.
+They release a PLBART\_large checkpoint as well (400M, 12 layer encoder, 12 layer decoder).